-I've had '15 months of hell' - McDowell
+I've had 15 months of hell - McDowell

 Northern Ireland's Graeme McDowell has not given up hope of playing in the Ryder Cup again.

+McDowell has acknowledged his struggles for form since winning the Saudi International in February 2020.

+But he wants to make the team for 2023, saying: "I will go to Whistling Straits knowing I can still compete out here."

-The former US open champion will be one of Europe's vice-captains at Whistling Straits this weekend and has already expressed an interest in captaining the side at Adare Manor in 2027.
+McDowell, 42, has already expressed an interest in captaining the side at Adare Manor in 2027.

-However, the 42-year-old believes being part of Europe's bid to retain the trophy this week will fuel his determination to make the team for Rome in 2023, and a fifth playing appearance after an absence of nine years.
+He believes being part of Europe's bid to retain the trophy this week will fuel his determination to make the team for Rome in two years' time, for what would be his fifth Ryder Cup playing appearance, and his first since 2014.

 "It's been weird," McDowell said.